Lexi Thompson: 2012

+2013

-Thompson made her Solheim Cup debut in August 2013 at the Colorado Golf Club and became the youngest ever player to represent the United States at the competition.
-They were defeated 1018 by Europe, and she finished the event with a 120 (winlosstie) record, which included a 4 and 3 victory over Caroline Masson in the singles.
-Thompson then earned her second LPGA Tour win with a four-stroke victory at the Sime Darby LPGA Malaysia in October, and she also won the Lorena Ochoa Invitational the following month, beating second placed Stacy Lewis by one stroke.
+Thompson was named by the United States to make her Solheim Cup debut, the youngest ever player to represent the United States at the competition.
+In August, they were defeated 10–18 by Europe at the Colorado Golf Club, and she finished the event with a 1–2–0 (win–loss–tie) record, which included a 4 and 3 victory over Caroline Masson in the singles.
+One month later, she recorded a third-place finish at the Evian Championship, before earning her second LPGA Tour win with a four-stroke victory at the Sime Darby LPGA Malaysia in October.
+She also won the Lorena Ochoa Invitational the following month, beating second-placed Stacy Lewis by one stroke.

 2014

-Thompson earned her fourth career LPGA win, and first major championship at the 2014 Kraft Nabisco Championship in April.
-The victory made her the second-youngest women's major winner at the time (after Morgan Pressel).
-She recorded 73646968=274 at Mission Hills Country Club in Rancho Mirage, California to secure a three-stroke victory from Michelle Wie.
-After her win, Thompson revealed "This was one of my goals coming into the year, to win a major.
-I've always seen myself winning a Kraft Nabisco.
-It's such a huge honor with all the history behind the tournament."
-She also recorded top-10 major finishes at the U.S. Women's Open, where she finished in a tie for seventh, and at the Evian Championship where she ended tied for tenth.
+Thompson earned her first major championship at the 2014 Kraft Nabisco Championship in April.
+The victory made her the then second-youngest women's major winner (after Morgan Pressel).
+She recorded rounds of 73, 64, 69, and 68 at Mission Hills Country Club in Rancho Mirage, California to secure a three-stroke victory over Michelle Wie.
+After her win, Thompson said: "This was one of my goals coming into the year, to win a major...It's such a huge honor with all the history behind the tournament."
+She also recorded top-10 major finishes at the U.S. Women's Open, where she finished in a tie for seventh, and at the Evian Championship, where she ended tied for tenth.
 In total, she made eight top-10 finishes on the LPGA Tour during the year.

 2015

-Thompson finished 7th at the ANA Inspiration in April, and third at the Women's PGA Championship in June.
-She then earned her fifth career win on the LPGA Tour at the Meijer LPGA Classic in July.
-Having trailed by four strokes after the conclusion of the third round, Thompson shot a six-under-par round on the final day to seal a one-stroke victory over Gerina Piller.
-She then won her sixth LPGA Tour title, and her second of the year at the LPGA KEB Hana Bank Championship in Incheon, South Korea.
-Thompson finished the tournament 15-under-par and said afterwards "I don’t really play for myself as much as I play for my country.
+Thompson finished seventh at the ANA Inspiration in April and third at the Women's PGA Championship in June.
+She then claimed victory at the Meijer LPGA Classic in July.
+Trailing by four strokes after the third round, Thompson shot six-under-par on the final day to seal a one-stroke victory over Gerina Piller.
+She then won her sixth LPGA Tour title, and her second of the year, at the LPGA KEB Hana Bank Championship in Incheon, South Korea.
+Thompson finished the tournament 15-under-par and said afterwards: "I don’t really play for myself as much as I play for my country.
 I love being an American and it’s a great honor to be the first American to win in Korea."
 At the 2015 Evian Championship in September, Thompson finished in second place, six strokes adrift of the winner Lydia Ko.

 Thompson then played in the 2015 Solheim Cup held at Golf Club St. Leon-Rot in Baden-Württemberg, Germany.
-The United States claimed a narrow 14.513.5 victory, with Thompson finishing with an undefeated 202 record.
+The United States claimed a narrow 14.5–13.5 victory, with Thompson finishing with an undefeated 2–0–2 record.
 Thompson won two matches alongside playing partner Cristie Kerr and halved her singles match with Carlota Ciganda on the closing day.
 In total, she made 13 top-10 finishes on the LPGA Tour during the season and earned $1,763,904 in prize money.